Common fungal infections in Australia and the 7 most common symptoms

 An interface dermatitis reaction is very itchy and often causes blisters on the skin.
 White spots on the skin are another common sign that there is a deeper fungal infection at play.

 The problem with only treating Fungal infections topically

 Many people only treat fungal infections topically.
 This will often resolve the problem short term or provide some relief but it doesn’t fix the underlying infestation.
-Fungal infections, if present, aren’t just localised, they are systemic.
+Fungal infections, if present, aren’t always just localised, they are can be systemic.

-So, painting your fungal toenail only will likely help but often cause the infection to return or migrate to other areas.
-Or the use of Canesten antifungal cream for vaginal thrush will likely see a recurrence at a later date.
+So, painting your fungal toenail only may help but often cause the infection to return or migrate to other areas.
+Or the use of Canesten antifungal cream for vaginal thrush will often see a recurrence at a later date.